 - You agree that we will not be liable for any loss of registration and use of your domain name, or for interruption of business, or any indirect, special, incidental, or consequential damages of any kind (including lost profits) regardless of the form of action whether in contract, tort (including negligence), or otherwise, even if we have been advised of the possibility of such damages.

-- Subject always to the provisions of the CPA, to the extent that it is applicable, Maru Telecoms’s services are provided on an as is, as available, basis without warranties of any kind, either express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose or non-infringement.
-Maru Telecoms expressly disclaims any representation or warranty that the Maru Telecoms services will be error-free, secure or uninterrupted.
+- Subject always to the provisions of the CPA, to the extent that it is applicable, Maru Africa’s services are provided on an as is, as available, basis without warranties of any kind, either express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose or non-infringement.
+Maru Africa expressly disclaims any representation or warranty that the Maru Africa services will be error-free, secure or uninterrupted.

 - The terms of this Section will survive any termination of this Agreement.